eyalyehiely/learning/README.md

 - The first user to open the Code Block page is considered the mentor, and subsequent users are students.
 - The mentor sees the code block in read-only mode.
 - Students can edit the code block, and changes are displayed in real-time using WebSockets.
-- Syntax highlighting is provided using Highlight.js (or an equivalent library).
 - Supports JavaScript code only.

 ### Bonus Feature